Bulls Gap, Tennessee: Notable people

 New York Times best selling author Amy Greene grew up in the vicinity of Bulls Gap.

 References in popular culture

 In Cormac McCarthy's novel Child of God, Lester Ballard murders a young couple in their car, gets in the car, turns on the radio, and listens to the radio host talk about an upcoming event at Bulls Gap School.

 George Washington Harris' short story, "Sut Lovingood at Bull's Gap," is set in Bulls Gap.

 Sports

 Bulls Gap is home to Volunteer Speedway, a dirt racetrack, that is billed as the "World's Fastest Dirt Track."

 Education

-Schools serving Bulls Gap are a part of the Hawkins County School System, they include:
+Schools serving Bulls Gap are a part of the Hawkins County School District, they include: